splunk/splunk-connect-for-syslog/docs/sources/McAfee/index.md

 ## Product - EPO

-This source requires a TLS connection in most cases enabling TLS and using the default port 6514 is adequate.
+This source requires a TLS connection; in most cases enabling TLS and using the default port 6514 is adequate.
 The source is understood to require a valid certificate.

 | Ref            | Link                                                                                                    |